TheWebCoder/Centibold/README.md

 # Centibold

 ## Overview
 Centibold is a coding project showcasing a JavaScript exercise using loops.
 The project demonstrates a program that displays numbers from 0 to 100, with even numbers highlighted in bold.
-To make it unique it accepts a starting number and an ending number and generates an array of numbers based on those values.
+To make it unique it allows the user to enter two numbers a start number and an end number.
+It then generates a sequential array of numbers, ranging from the specified start number to the end number."

 ## Features
 - **CSS and Bootstrap Layout**: Utilizes Bootstrap for responsive design.